-- "Fundamental human rights" are internationally recognized human rights pursuant to, among other things, the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights and the International Labour Organization's (ILO) core conventions on fundamental principles and rights at work (Core Conventions). - "Modern slavery" encompasses forced labor, prison labor, indentured labor, bonded labor, debt servitude, state imposed forced labor, human trafficking, and other similar conduct commonly thought of as modern slavery.
-For purposes of this Statement, child labor is included within the definition of "modern slavery." - "Decent working conditions" are work conditions that safeguard fundamental human rights and health, safety, and the environment, while providing a living wage.
+- "Fundamental human rights" are internationally recognized human rights pursuant to, among other things, the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights and the International Labour Organization's (ILO) core conventions on fundamental principles and rights at work (Core Conventions). - "Modern slavery" encompasses forced labor, prison labor, indentured labor, bonded labor, debt servitude, state imposed forced labor, human trafficking, forced marriage, and other similar conduct commonly thought of as modern slavery.
+For purposes of this Statement, child labor is included within this definition of "modern slavery." - "Child labor" means labor or service provided or offered to be provided by persons under the age of 18 and that: (1) are contrary to applicable child labor laws; (2) are provided or offered to be provided under circumstances that are mentally, physically, socially, or morally dangerous to the persons providing the labor; (3) interfere with their schooling by depriving them of the opportunity to attend school, obliging them to leave school prematurely or requiring them to attempt to combine school attendance with excessively long and heavy work; or (4) constitute the worst forms of child labor as defined in Article 3 of the ILO's Worst Forms of Child Labour Convention (Convention No. 182).